 Moving May Have Created an Anxious State of Mind

 A friend of ours has a German Shepherd named Ozzy.
 She said “my dog’s stomach is upset!” which was odd, because Ozzy never had stomach problems until they moved.
 After that, Ozzy started having loose stools.
 They tried changing to a natural brand food but that didn’t work.

 Then they tried feeding Ozzy a bland diet of boiled chicken and white rice.
-This combination is often recommended by Veterinarians when dogs have an upset digestive tract.
-The plain chicken provides a light form of protein while the white rice acts as a gentle binder in the stomach.
-Unfortunately for Ozzy, the chicken and rice didn’t work either because his digestive system was already so inflamed.
+This combination is recommended by Veterinarians when dogs have an upset digestive tract.
+Plain chicken provides a light form of protein while the white rice acts as a gentle binder in the stomach.
+Unfortunately, his digestive system was so inflamed that the chicken and rice didn’t work.
 The irritation spread to his anal glands.
-It’s not uncommon for German Shepherds to have ongoing digestive issues like this.
+Ongoing digestive issues are not uncommon for German Shepherds.

 Written on September 3rd, 2015

 Updated on May 21st, 2019

 Kim is the co-owner of DogLoverStore with her husband, John.
 She earned her BS in operations management at the University of Massachusetts Dartmouth.
 She enjoys walking in nature, gardening in the sun, eating sour candy, going on drives, yoga, and reading.